golazy/golazy/lazyaction/README.md

 # router

-Package router implements a http router that support url params and http verbs
+package lazyaction implements a http router that support url params and http verbs

 It was design to use together lazyaction/controller: